davist11/jQuery-One-Page-Nav/README.md

 	filter: ':not(.external)'
 });</pre>

+### Offset
+In a previous version, there was an offset option to pass into the JavaScript.
+This was abandoned in favor of a CSS-only solution which simplified the code and makes it easier to handle responsively.
+[Example](http://davist11.github.io/jQuery-One-Page-Nav/top.html)

 ### If you are having issues with iOS devices
 If clicking a link in the nav makes the rest of the links unclickable until you scroll, you can solve it in this hacky way: